xrpronin17/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ## CORS Setup

-You MUST configure your web server to allow Cross-Origin Resource Sharing ([CORS][]) for the `xrp-ledger.toml` file.
+You MUST configure your web server to allow Cross-Origin Resource Sharing ([CORS][]) for the <span class="code-snippet">xrp-ledger.toml</span> file.
 This configuration depends on your web server.

 If you run an Apache HTTP Server, add the following to your config file: